MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-python.md

 ### Process automation with speech to text and summarization with AI Studio

-This template is a process automation solution that recieves issues reported by field and shop floor workers at a company called Contoso Manufacturing, a manufacturing company that makes car batteries.
-The issues are shared by the workers either live through microphone input, pre-recorded as audio files or as text input.
+This template is a process automation solution that logs issues reported by field and shop floor workers at a company called Contoso Manufacturing, a manufacturing company that makes car batteries.
+The workers enter the issues either live through microphone input, prerecorded as audio files or as text input.
 The solution translates audio input from speech to text and then uses the text reports as input to an LLM and Prompty/Promptflow to summarize the issue and return the results in a format specified by the solution.

 To access the source code and read in-depth details about the template, see the [summarization-openai-python-prompflow](https://github.com/Azure-Samples/summarization-openai-python-prompflow) GitHub repo.